• Skip to primary navigation

 Think of Basic Economy as no-frills, unbundled flying.
 This is meant to be a lower-cost option and compete with low-cost carriers, such as Spirit and Frontier Airlines.

-These Basic Economy fares have very few (if any) extras added into your fare.
+These Basic Economy fares have very few (if any) extras added to your fare.
 Since this is an unbundled option, you’ll pay more if you want something extra.

 It’s important to understand before buying a Basic Economy ticket that these fares are not the same as booking a standard United economy ticket.